 It is easy to see that the MPC is always between zero and one: an additional dollar of income increases consumption somewhere between nothing and one dollar.
 In other words, when households gain an extra dollar of income, they don't spend all that money but save a portion of it.
 For example, if the MPC is 0.8, then households spend 80 cents of each additional dollar of disposable income on consumer goods and services and save 20 cents.

-We can represent the consumption - disposable income relation, or the consumption function in a linear graph illustrated below.
+We can represent the consumption - disposable income relation or the consumption function in a linear graph which is illustrated below.
 The slope of the consumption function shows how an individual household's consumer spending varies with the household's current disposable income.
 That is, the slope of the consumption function is the MPC.

 You may have noticed that the intercept of the blue line is not zero.
 Since households presumably would spend some money on essential needs financed by loans or savings even when they don't have income, consumer spending is positive when the disposable income is zero.